If you have information concerning abuse, misconduct or drug activity in your school, submit the the information to the SRO directly and anonymously.

 It seems most of the public has the perception that a school resource officer is merely a police officer working patrol division who was up-rooted one day and placed in the school environment.
 In fact, the ideal police officer to be based in school is a specially trained, self motivated individual having several years of police experience and has demonstrated the ability to effectively engage the public.
 The officer should be of outstanding moral character, a good public speaker and have a wide variety of law enforcement training and experience.
 Certainly the School Resource Officer should enjoy our youth.

-Our School Resource Officer (SRO) perform the lion’s share of the necessary law enforcement function on campus.
+Our School Resource Officers (SRO) perform the lion’s share of the necessary law enforcement function on campus.
 This function includes proactive crime prevention, conducting criminal investigations, making arrests when necessary, developing intervention strategies and crisis planning.
 Since the advent of the Safe Schools Act, the SRO is the recipient of mandated reporting by schools.

 The SRO assists the classroom teacher by being an authoritative resource on law enforcement specific, and related, topics.
 The SRO develops and delivers a variety of lesson plans.